-- Click the User icon at the top right corner of the screen, and select “Manage <partner name> Users”.
+- Click the User icon at the top right corner of the screen, and select Manage <partner name> Users.

 - Here, you can invite, delete, and edit users and their assigned permissions.
-Any permissions defined for partner users will apply to all accounts associated with the partner account.
+Any permissions defined for partner users apply to all accounts associated with the partner account.

-- Click the User icon at the top right corner of the screen, and select “Manage <account name> Users”.
+- Click the User icon at the top right corner of the screen, and select Manage <account name> Users.

-For more details, see Managing Users.
+For more details, see Managing Your Accounts and Teammates.

 Both partner users and regular users have the same available permission levels.
 The only difference is that partner user permissions apply across all accounts associated with the partner account, and regular user permissions only apply to the account they are defined in.

-Admins and Editors have an additional level of permissions that disables or grants code-editing rights; code editing rights should be reserved for technical users only, as the code can be used to manipulate any content on the website.
+Admins and editors have an additional level of permissions that disables or grants code-editing rights.
+Code editing rights should be reserved for technical users only, as the code can be used to manipulate any content on the website.
 The available code-editing permissions are as follows:

 - Can view code: The user has viewing permissions for all code-based elements in the system (such as templates and evaluators).
 However, the code is always inactive and uneditable.